 How to Help Hurricane Victims Recover and Rebuild

-Experiencing the wrath of a hurricane firsthand can be a harrowing experience for even the most prepared.
+Experiencing the wrath of a hurricane first hand can be a harrowing experience for even the most prepared.
 And getting through the event is only half the battle.
-For many, the recovery process can feel like going through a second natural disaster.
+For many, the recovery process can feel like going through a second catastrophe.

-Thankfully, there are resources out there to help hurricane victims get back on their feet.
-From relief workers to individual volunteers, there are plenty of people who want to lend a hand.
-If you’re among those wondering how to help hurricane victims recover, this disaster relief guide lists the best ways to make a difference.
+Thankfully, there are resources out there to help victims get back on their feet.
+From aid workers to individual volunteers, there are plenty of people who want to lend a hand.
+If you’re among those wondering how to help victims recover, this relief guide lists the best ways to make a difference.

 Five startling hurricane facts

 Over the last two to three decades, rising sea levels and increased ocean temperatures have led to more severe storms across the globe.
 From Hurricane Katrina in 2005 to Hurricane Harvey and Irma in 2017, the last decade has produced some monster storms in the US.